barban-dev/midea_inventor_dehumidifier/README.md

 Client example
 --------------
-This repo also comtains a full working client (***dehumi_control.py***) which demonstrates how to use the ***midea_inventor_lib*** library in order to control the EVA II PRO WiFi Smart Dehumidifier appliance via a Command Line Interface.
+This repo also contains a fully working client (***dehumi_control.py***) that demonstrates how to use the ***midea_inventor_lib*** library in order to control the EVA II PRO WiFi Smart Dehumidifier appliance via a Command Line Interface.

-To use the client, email address of a registered user and the associated password have to be provided via command line parameters (either clear-text password or password's sha-256 hash has to be provided using the '-p' or '-s' options):
+To use the client, the email address of a registered user and the associated password have to be provided via command line parameters (either clear-text password or password's sha-256 hash has to be provided using the '-p' or '-s' options):
 ```
 # python dehumi_control.py  -h
 Usage:dehumi_control.py -e <email_address> -p <cleartext password> -s <sha256_password> -l <logfile> [-h] [-v] [-d]